simonhm/IPEDS-E-Resources-Report/README.md

 ## Configuration

 ### config.ini
-Edit this file to provide API key for each institutions as below fomat:
+Edit this file to provide API key for network zone (NZ) and each institutions as below fomat:

 [lib_code = api_key]